dscc-admin-ch/lomas/docs/client/quickstart.md

 # Quickstart

-This is the quickstart guide for Lomas-client, providing initial setup and usage instructions.

-## Client

-## Prerequisites
+!!! info "Prerequisites"

     We assume you have a lomas-server already running.

     If you want to quickly spin one, check [this documentation](../server/deployment/devenv.md) before going to the next step.

 ### Installation

 To install lomas-client, follow these steps:

 1. Open a terminal.
-2. Run the following command: ```pip install lomas-client```
+2. Run the following command: `pip install lomas-client`
 3. You're all set!

 ### First steps